St. Gregory's Playground

 St. Gregory’s Park lies on West 90th Street, nestled between the West Side Community Garden and St Gregory’s Church.
 The property faces the Stephen Wise Houses.
 Stephen S. Wise (1874-1949), a Jewish Hungarian immigrant, first became well known in 1929 for his efforts to reform Mayor James J. Walker’s (1881-1946, mayor 1926-32) shady administration.
 Beginning in 1938, he helped lead the Zionist movement in the United States, and is considered one of the county’s greatest Jewish leaders of the period between the wars.

-The HPD transferred the property to Parks on November 24, 1997.
-Although the property is maintained by Parks, it still serves as a playground for St. Gregory’s School, and the school’s janitorial staff helps tend the space.
+Though the property was transferred to Parks in 1997 it still serves as a playground for St. Gregory’s School.
 The site contains a basketball court and play equipment with safety surfacing.
 Benches provide a place to sit, and trees provide shade.